-Gardeners face each other off with pitchforks when it comes to this question… It’s a topic that’s almost as controversial as that of whether tomato is a fruit or a vegetable!
+Gardeners face each other off with pitchforks when it comes to this question… It’s a topic that’s almost as controversial as that other big tomato question: is a fruit or a vegetable?
 Discover both options regarding sucker removal here, the pros of each and our tips to make the choice that’s right for you.

 To learn more, read:

 These are the small stems that grow wherever secondary stems and leaves connect.
 You’ll typically find one sprouting from the point where the main stem branches off into a secondary stem.
 It may also emerge from secondary stems, again wherever a leaf sprouts out on that same stem.
 If you let them grow, suckers can become extremely vigorous.

 How do you recognize a sucker?
 It’s pretty straightforward: it won’t bear flowers, and so it won’t bear any fruit either.
 This is precisely where the name comes from: these branches suck a lot of sap, but don’t use it to produce any tomatoes.

 Here is where the great divide appears: some think it’s crucial to remove them, whereas others find it better to leave them on the plant.
 Let’s focus on the reasons why each side thinks they’re right.